Jay-Shah10/FSND-catalog/README.md

 the genres page.
 THey will now have the ability to edit, delete, and add new.
 This functionailty will also be availble on the movies page and individual movie page.

+fb_client_secret.json:
+This contains Key and secret from my application in facebook.

 ### CRUD